pavanpodila/component-metadata-loader/README.md

 Although the idea of using a webpack-loader seems obvious in hindsight, it wasn't the case when we were still exploring how the metadata should be defined.
-The metadata being static required us to debate the merits / demerits of choosing plain JSON files over a decorator.
+The metadata being static required us to debate the merits / demerits of choosing plain _JSON_ files over a **decorator**.

 Ultimately
 the co-location benefit made us adopt the decorator based approach.
 It's true that there is more work needed to build the loader, but the overall automation that we could achieve was totally worth it.

+**Note**: In this iteration, we have not focused on _component versioning_ as we want the Authors to use the latest components.
+I’ve skipped a few details on the consumption of these components in the Authoring App.
+This is to keep the focus on the loader rather than the App.

 > The markdown was converted to a Medium post using [this converter](http://markdown-to-medium.surge.sh/).